 Obsessive-compulsive personality disorder Obsessive-Compulsive Personality Disorder (OCPD) Obsessive-compulsive personality disorder is characterized by a pervasive preoccupation with orderliness, perfectionism, and control (with no room for flexibility) that ultimately slows or interferes... read more (23 to 32%)

 More than one quarter to about two thirds of people with OCD have suicidal thoughts at some point, and 10 to 13% attempt suicide (see Suicidal Behavior Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
 Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors... read more ).
 Risk of an attempt is increased if people also have major depressive disorder.

 Exposure and ritual prevention therapy is often effective in patients with obsessive-compulsive disorder; its essential element is gradually exposing patients to situations or people that trigger the anxiety-provoking obsessions and rituals while asking them not to perform their rituals.
 For example, a patient with contamination obsessions and washing compulsions may be asked to touch a toilet seat without washing her hands.
 This approach allows the anxiety triggered by exposure to diminish through habituation.
 Improvement often continues for years, especially in patients who master the approach and use it even after formal treatment has ended.
 However, some patients have incomplete responses (as some also do to drugs).

-Cognitive therapy techniques may also be useful in targeting some OCD symptoms.
+Cognitive therapy techniques (eg, cognitive restructuring) may also be useful in targeting some symptoms of obsessive-compulsive disorder.

 Obsessions are intrusive, unwanted thoughts, images, or urges that usually cause marked distress or anxiety.